What is AWS cloud monitoring?

 AWS monitoring is about observing AWS-native solutions, resources, and services, hosted on the AWS cloud.
 Monitoring these means being able to collect, aggregate, and analyze metrics that inform administrators and cloud architects on the health and performance of applications running on the AWS platform.
 AWS monitoring is the part of the broader cloud monitoring that focuses on monitoring AWS environments.

-As a cloud service, AWS is vast and includes dozens of usage cases.
+As a public cloud service, Amazon Web Services (AWS) is vast and includes dozens of usage cases, making it a complex cloud infrastructure to manage.
 Therefore, AWS monitoring can become a quite complex task for IT administrators, depending on how many services are used and how they interact with each other.
+Monitoring and observability are crucial for gaining visibility into AWS cloud infrastructure, ensuring excellent performance, and proactively identifying issues.

 AWS cloud offers a large range of services for companies that want their IT infrastructure to be performant and easily scalable.
 Databases, storage, virtual networks, computing environments, load balancers, virtual machines and much more can be hosted on the AWS cloud.
 These cloud services are suitable to host your IT infrastructure exclusively or to create a hybrid setup together with a local infrastructure.
 AWS monitoring is thus not isolated from local monitoring efforts, and often a single monitoring solution is implemented to monitor it all.